Chè Bánh Lọt Recipe

 • Water: Prevent the sugar from burning.

-• Coconut milk: The main ingredients for the sauce.
+• Coconut milk: The main ingredient for the sauce.
 Coconut milk has a rich and slightly thick consistency with a coconut-y and slightly sweet taste.

 • Fresh milk: Add more richness to the coconut milk sauce.
 Use whole, unsweetened milk for the best result.